Please note: ALIVE provides services only to domestic violence victims. However, all of our services are available to males as well as females.

 Treatment takes place regularly for a period of eight sessions, after which a second assessment is performed to monitor progress and indicate the next step(s) in treatment.
 Treatment can last up to 12 weeks or more, depending on the state of the child and the child/parent relationship.

 Dialogue with parents, teachers, and other mental health professionals is used to monitor achievements and formulate goals on an ongoing basis.
 ALIVE’s goal is to provide parents with a parenting plan that is appropriate to their situation and environment, and to see an improvement in scores on the assessments.

-AVAP began as a volunteer effort in the St. Louis community that supports and advocates for policies and practices that promote equality, freedom and respect for the full range of sexual orientations and gender identifications and expressions.
-In 2010, ALIVE absorbed the project and established AVAP as one of many programs addressing intimate partner violence in relationships and communities.
-ALIVE can provide many direct services to LGBTQ victims of intimate partner violence, including crisis intervention, safety planning, Nights of Safety emergency shelter, adult and child counseling, court advocacy and referrals to other LGBTQ friendly organizations.
-In addition to direct services, AVAP of ALIVE can provide education services for any community and professional groups interested in learning more about intimate partner violence and/or hate crimes in the LGBTQ community.
+ALIVE’s services are available to all domestic violence survivors, regardless of gender, sexual orientation, race, religion, ability, age, or socioeconomic means.
+Because traditional area domestic violence shelters may be unable to serve male and/or LGBTQ victims, ALIVE is unique its ability to address intimate partner violence in all relationships and communities.
+ALIVE can provide many direct services to LGBTQ victims of domestic abuse, including crisis intervention, safety planning, Nights of Safety emergency shelter, adult and child counseling, court advocacy, and referrals.
+In addition to direct services, ALIVE can provide education services for community and professional groups interested in learning more about intimate partner violence and/or hate crimes in the LGBTQ community.

-ALIVE works in partnership with the Crime Victim’s Advocacy Center (CVAC) to provide information and direct LGBTQ-friendly services for hate crime victims.
-CVAC services include crisis intervention, adult and child counseling, providing information regarding victims’ legal rights, criminal justice guidance, and assistance with filing for victim’s compensation.
+ALIVE works in partnership with the Crime Victim’s Advocacy Center (CVAC) to provide information and refer LGBTQ-friendly services for hate crime victims.
+CVAC services include crisis intervention, adult and child counseling, providing information regarding victims’ legal rights, criminal justice guidance, and assistance with filing for victims’ compensation.